chesahkalu/My_HTML_CSS/README.md

     To prevent content from wrapping around floated elements, we need to clear, or contain, those floats and return the page to its normal flow.
 Eg footer {clear: both;} : to clear from both left and right floats.

+    When building a website, it is always best to write modular styles that may be reused elsewhere, and reusable layouts are high on the list of reusable code.
+Layouts can be created using either floats or inline-block elements.